bremersee/common-base/src/site/markdown/index.md

-# Bremersee Common Base
+# Common Base Parent

-This library contains

-- Exception handling for Spring REST Services
-- Extensions to the Spring Security Framework
-- An Access Control List (Acl) definition
+This is the parent module of Common Base.